 - Powdered sugar to garnish

 - Raspberry sauce for serving, if desired

 - Fresh raspberries to garnish, if desired

-- Preheat oven to 375º.
+- Preheat the oven to 375º.
 Generously butter 12 6-ounce ramekins, then coat with sugar.

 - Beat egg whites till foamy.
-Gradually add remaining ¼ cup sugar and whip till medium firm peaks form.
-Stir ⅓ of whites into yolk mixture.
-Fold in remaining whites gently with spatula.
+Gradually add the remaining ¼ cup sugar and whip till medium-firm peaks form.
+Stir ⅓ of whites into the yolk mixture.
+Fold in the remaining whites gently with a spatula.

-- To make the raspberry sauce, cook raspberries and sugar till fruit is soft and breaking apart.
-Strain through sieve.
-Add squeeze of lemon juice.
+- To make the raspberry sauce, cook raspberries and sugar till the fruit is soft and breaks apart.
+Strain through a sieve.
+Add a squeeze of lemon juice.
 Cool before serving.